5 from 1 vote

 • Toast the nuts.
 Try adding an extra layer of flavor by simply toasting the pecans in a skillet for a couple of minutes before adding them to the muffin batter.

 • Add a topping.
-Feel free to add some extra texture by finishing the muffins off with brown sugar or an oat streusel topping.
-You could also add icing once they’re cooled to make them into more of a dessert!
+Feel free to add some extra texture by finishing the muffins with brown sugar or an oat streusel topping.
+You could add icing once cooled to make them more of a dessert!

 • Use other nuts.
 No pecans on hand?
 You can swap them out for chopped walnuts or almonds if preferred.